← The Signal

 Most producers skip this step and wonder why their processing feels random.

-Treat sample rate as a creative knob, not a checkbox
+Treat sample rate as a creative decision

 For a drum-focused project, if you will heavily pitch, stretch, and layer samples, set the project to 96 kHz, or at least run your design phase there before printing stems.
 If you are mixing pre-designed samples with minimal extreme DSP, 48 kHz is usually sufficient.